RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

     Therefore, if you installed OTOBO on the same server as your OTRS / ((OTRS)) Community Edition, disable mod_perl for OTOBO as long as both systems are running.
     To disable mod_perl for OTOBO, simply comment out the mod_perl part in the file */opt/otobo/scripts/apache2-httpd.include.conf*.
-    Alternatively you can deactivate OTRS in the web server before the migration.
+    Alternatively, you can deactivate OTRS in the web server before migration.

 After finishing the installation tutorial, please login to the OTOBO Admin Area ``Admin -> Packages`` to install all required OTOBO OPM packages.